weijiefu-monzo/object-ui-package/README.md

 # Object UI Components

-A React/Preact UI component library extracted from the Object Linter Figma plugin.
+A Preact UI component library extracted from the Object Linter Figma plugin.
+This library is built with Preact but can be used in both Preact and React applications.

 ## Installation